coolaj86/proposal-dash-hive/appendix.md

 > “You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete.”

-The main ideas is that Dash Hive will be industrious - writing, developing, building.
+The main idea is that Dash Hive will be industrious - writing, developing, building.

 ##### What is a cooperative (co-op), why are you using that term